 As a mental health nurse, you'll need to:

-• build relationships with patients to encourage trust, while listening to and interpreting their needs and concerns
+• build professional and therapeutic relationships with patients to encourage trust, while listening to and interpreting their needs and concerns

 • ensure the correct administration of medication, including injections, and monitor the results of treatment

-• respond to distressed patients in a non-threatening manner and attempt to understand the source of their discomfort
+• respond to distressed patients in a non-threatening manner and encourage them to use healthy coping strategies to manage their discomfort

-• help patients manage their emotions through de-escalation techniques
+• help patients manage their emotions through verbal de-escalation techniques

-• visit patients in their home to monitor progress and carry out risk assessments with regard to their safety and welfare
+• visit patients in their home, in community mental health roles, to monitor progress and carry out risk assessments with regard to their safety and welfare

 Salary

-• Fully qualified mental health nurses start on salaries of £28,407 rising to £34,581 on Band 5 of the NHS Agenda for Change pay rates.
+• Newly qualified mental health nurses typically start on salaries of £28,407 rising to £34,581.
+This is equivalent to Band 5 of the NHS Agenda for Change pay rates.

-• As you progress, you'll work up through the bands.
-Most experienced nurses work at Band 6 or 7 with salaries ranging from £35,392 to £50,056.
+• As you progress, you'll work your way up through the bands.
+The most experienced mental health nurses earn between £35,000 and £45,000 or work at Band 6 or 7 in the NHS.

 Working hours